Cultural Studies (CLST) 325

 Area of Study: Humanities.
 Course can also be used to fulfill Social Science area of study.

-CLST 325 has a Challenge for Credit option.
+CLST 325 does not have a Challenge for Credit option.

 In CLST 325: Understanding Cultural Studies you will learn about the history and origins of cultural studies, analyse and discuss some of the key theoretical debates initiated in and around what constitutes cultural studies, and review examples of the range of approaches that continue to shape and reshape [the ever-expanding boundaries of] the field.